opticyclic/CompilerBot/prompts.md

 A default application.properties is missing

 > Add an application properties to the project so it can run without creating extra files.
 The source and build directories can be relative to the jar and the jdk.location=/usr/lib/default-java

+Run in background

+> The application is supposed to run in the background and keep monitoring the directory for changes every 10 seconds.
+Make additions to the FileMonitorService class we created earlier to do this